DanH42/mc-control/README.md

 - `dev_update_url`
     - See `beta_update_url`
 - `s3_bucket`
     - The name of your Amazon S3 bucket to save backups to when running `mc backup`.
 It's up to you to configure `s3cmd` properly.
-If you don't want to sane backups to Amazon S3, leave this blank.
+If you don't want to make backups to Amazon S3, leave this blank.
 - `opts`
     - Extra options to pass to Java, as a plain string.